Chapter 1 Introduction to GIS

 1.2 What is Spatial Analysis?

-For example, you record the location of each tree in a well defined study area.
-You then map the location of each tree (a GIS task).
-At this point, you might be inclined to make inferences about the observed pattern.
-Are the trees clustered or dispersed?
-Is the tree density constant across the study area?
-Could soil type or slope have led to the observed pattern?
-Those are questions that are addressed in spatial analysis using quantitative and statistical techniques.
+For example, imagine you record the location of each tree within a well-defined study area.
+Mapping these locations is a typical GIS task.
+Once the trees are mapped, you may begin to draw inferences about the spatial pattern: Are the trees clustered or dispersed?
+Is tree density consistent across the study area?
+Could environmental factors such as soil type or slope have influenced the observed distribution?
+These are the kinds of questions addressed through spatial analysis, using quantitative and statistical techniques to explore and explain spatial patterns.

 Distribution of Maple trees in a 1,000 x 1,000 ft study area.